sylvainprigent/sairyscan/docs/source/install.rst

 Using pip from PyPI
 -------------------

-Releases are available PyPI.
+Releases are available in PyPI.
 We recommend using virtual environment.
 Depending on the GPU and ``PyTorch`` version you are using you may need to install various packages.
 For default local usage: